vishal2098govind/CD/README.md

 Can use it to understand what is happening.

-### before understanding code, let's understand steps:
+## Before understanding code, let's understand steps:

 ### for input regexp in postfix form be ```ab|```